lowRISC/lowrisc-nix/lib/README.md

 ## The Documentation Library

 The `doc` library contains `buildMdbookSite`, which is a helper function for creating mdBook site builds.
-An example of it's use is below.
+An example of its use is below.

 ```nix
 let